 Originally from Minneapolis, Shannon joined CI in 2017 and currently serves as the Grants Manager for the CI-GEF Project Agency.
 Prior to joining Conservation International, Shannon worked in finance at an advertising agency in downtown Minneapolis.
 Her passion for the environment and international development stems from her study abroad travels and interest in nature.
 She holds a Bachelor of Arts in Liberal Arts from the University of Minnesota Duluth.

-Manager Project Support, Monitoring, and Evaluation, CI-GEF Project AgencyOriginally from Kathmandu, Nepal, Prapti joined Conservation International in 2020.
+Senior Manager, Project Support and Delivery, CI-GEF Project AgencyOriginally from Kathmandu, Nepal, Prapti joined Conservation International in 2020 as the Manager for Project Support, Monitoring and Evaluation.
 Prior to joining CI, she was the Flagship Manager/Senior Research Analyst in the Environment and Production Technology Division at the International Food Policy Research Institute.
-She has worked on several projects related to climate resilience, climate smart agriculture, ecosystem services and natural resource management in Sub-Saharan Africa and South Asia.
+She has worked on several projects related to climate resilience, climate smart agriculture, ecosystem services, and natural resource management in Sub-Saharan Africa and South Asia.
 She holds a Master's degree in Environmental Policy from Bard College’s Center for Environmental Policy and a Bachelor’s degree in Environmental Science from Kathmandu University.
-Prapti is interested in impact-driven programming that builds resilience of vulnerable communities and enables them to adapt to changing landscapes.
+Prapti is interested in impact-driven programming that benefits the environment, builds resilience of vulnerable communities and enables them to adapt to changing landscapes.

 Languages: English, Nepali